 “I’ve never been on that bullshit that the truth hurts and ‘cause it’s true I can just say it.
 Truth is like a knife.
 What you do with it decides if it’s a tool or a weapon.
-As mad as I may get, I don’t have that ability in me to use things against the people I love or to be spiteful.
+As mad as I may get, I don’t have that ability in me to use things against the people I love.
 So when I say somethin’ it’s never to get your blood up.”
 Kandy gently caressed one side of his jaw as he looked up at her.
 Her other hand very gingerly pushed one of their dishes further away from her to make her point, which he noticed.
 “When it comes to feeling safe with you, I trust you until I can’t.
 Kinda naive, I guess, but I don’t know any other way to do this.”

 Miguel didn’t like the distance put in between them caused by her choice to remain sitting on the table.
 He wanted her up against him.
 On the plate was the piece of silverware he had tossed flippantly when he became frustrated earlier.
 After a few seconds, he remembered how the noise of it had startled Kandy.
 How he had handled revealing that part of his life to her during that conversation could have gone a lot better.
 It was not his finest moment.